Hotel ICON, Autograph Collection

 A Downtown Building That Earns Its Address

 Downtown Houston's hotel stock divides along a familiar axis: full-service towers oriented toward convention business, and a smaller cohort of historically anchored properties that attract travellers more interested in architecture than amenity square footage.
 Hotel ICON, Autograph Collection sits in the second group.
 The building dates to 1911 and was originally constructed as a bank, a provenance that shows in the lobby's scale and detailing.
 Beaux-arts bones are not easy to replicate, and they give the property a physical authority that newer builds at comparable price points cannot manufacture.
-Walking through the main entrance on 220 Main Street, the ceiling height and the weight of the original structure communicate something that a glass-tower lobby, however polished, simply does not.
+Walking through the main entrance on 220 Main Street, the ceiling height and the weight of the original structure communicate something that a glass-tower lobby, however polished, cannot.

 The Autograph Collection positioning is relevant context for anyone pricing downtown Houston hotels.
 Marriott uses the flag for properties that operate with a degree of design and programmatic independence, which in practice means Hotel ICON reads as a boutique property with the loyalty infrastructure of a global chain behind it.
 That combination places it in a distinct competitive bracket, closer in character to Hotel Saint Augustine or Hotel Derek than to the convention-floor logic of a full-scale Marriott or Hilton property.